AlejandroPenaloza/PersonalityGroup/README.md

         - Data Preprocessing
         - K-Means Clustering

-After importing the dataset and Data Wrangling of it, The program continues with EDA (Exploratory Data Analysis) in order to go on with Data Analysis focus and developing part. the program continues with
+**After importing the dataset and implementing Data Wrangling, the program continues with EDA (Exploratory Data Analysis) in order to go on with the Data Analysis focus and developing part.**
+.